cockroachdb/docs/cockroachcloud/authorization.md

 ### Cluster Administrator

-Cluster Administrators can manage SQL users and roles for a cluster, as well as perform all of the [Cluster Operator actions](#cluster-operator).
+Cluster Administrators can [provision SQL users for a cluster using the console](managing-access.html#create-a-sql-user), as well as perform all of the [Cluster Operator actions](#cluster-operator).

 This role can be granted for one or more specific clusters, or for all clusters in the organization.